 For building works that are subject to this requirement, the QPs need not submit their declarations of the Green Mark scores along with the building plan submission.
 Instead, the QPs should ensure that, prior to the building plan submission, an application is made to BCA for the project to obtain the Green Mark Certification in accordance with the BCA Green Mark Certification Standard for New Buildings.
 Upon completion of the building works, the QPs should submit the Green Mark Certification rating achieved for the project along with his application for Temporary Occupation Permit (TOP) or Certificate of Statutory Completion (CSC).
-The prescribed Green Mark Certification rating for the building has to be obtained before a TOP/CSC can be granted.
+The prescribed Green Mark Certification rating before a TOP/CSC can be granted.